T20 World Cup 2021: Teams that "Failed" to Qualify for Semi-Finals

 4) South Africa

 The sad demise of cricket in countries.
-What do you think will it change?
+What do you think will the Semi-Final Qualifiers could change?

 As far the current situation goes Teams that are confirmed Qualified for Semi-Finals are as of now: